marcransome/Spfy/README.md

 	gem install spfy

 ##Using Spfy
-By default, Spfy will output a formatted XSPF playlist to the standard output stream that will include _location_, _title_, _artist_, and _album_ elements for each audio file where available.
+By default, Spfy will output a formatted XSPF playlist to the standard output stream that will include _location_, _creator_, _artist_, _album_, and _trackNum_ elements for each audio file where available.

 The general syntax for Spfy is `spfy [options] dir1 ... dirN`, where _dir1 ... dirN_ is one or more paths to directories containing audio files.